ShaheerSajid/RISCV/README.md

 ### Calculation of 100 PI digits:

-This test was performed on integer only
+This test was performed on integer only core.
 ```
 #define  SCALE  10000
 #define  ARRINIT  2000